 - Get a Federal Tax Identification Number (also called EIN)

 - Obtain Necessary Licenses, Certifications, or Permits

 In the subsequent sections, we are going to discuss one by one each step in detail to make it clear for new business owners and entrepreneurs.

 The first and foremost part of building an LLC in TX is to pick up the right company name.
 Try to select a name that corresponds to Texas standards and is conveniently accessed by prospective customers.

 - Make sure to choose a unique name for your LLC that is different from other Texas LLCs.

 - You must include “Limited Liability Company” to his new company or the abbreviation of it, LLC, L.L.C., Ltd., Limited, Company or Co. with your LLC’s name.

 - Avoid using words that can confuse your LLC name with the government agencies, such as State Organizations, Treasury, FBI, etc.

-- Texas Secretary of State’s guidelines have complete list of naming rules in Texas and help you decide a suitable name for your Texas LLC.
+- Texas Secretary of State’s guidelines have a complete list of naming rules in Texas and help you decide on a suitable name for your Texas LLC.